-Honestly, our wandering into this shop was not planned it, was more of a happy accident.
+Honestly, our wandering into this souvenir shop was not planned, it was more of a happy accident.
 I’ve never been a massive fan of gift shops.
 The tacky overpriced mugs, obnoxious magnets you end up sticking in a cupboard and forget about them.
 All filled with awfully touristy things you don’t want but end up buying anyways because the holiday spirit takes control.

 But, I have to say this shop surprised me.
 We had spent most of the day out in Belvoir Beach and after an unfortunate incident that left me with a ripped t-shirt, I caught on the corner of the beach cafe table.
 We rushed into the shop desperately hoping to find a new t-shirt.